Any questions? Contact us

 Furnished apartments

-If you prefer more privacy and independence, a furnished apartment is a great option.
-These are move-in-ready spaces, often equipped with a bed, desk, kitchen appliances, and basic furnishings—ideal if you want to live alone or are moving with a friend or partner.
+If you want more privacy and independence, a furnished apartment is a good choice.
+These apartments are ready to move into and usually come with a bed, desk, kitchen appliances, and basic furniture.
+They are ideal if you want to live alone or with a friend or partner.

 Average rent for a private studio: